 They Are Not A Reality, They Are An Illusion:

-Your spouse may see this new person as someone who offers up a new life, someone who will take them away from the burdens of having a wife and family.
-In the end, they discover that all the old burdens and issues that came along with his family are the same, the only difference is, the person they feel responsible to is different.
+Your spouse may see this new person as someone who offers up a new life, someone who will take them away from the burdens of having a wife and family and marital problems.
+In the end, they discover that all the old burdens and issues that came along with the marriage are the same, the only difference is, the person they feel responsible to is different.
 The only thing that changed was the players, not the game.
 Even if your marriage ends in divorce and your spouse chooses the other man/other woman you can bet, given time reality will hit hard.

 Don’t Internalize Your Feelings: